Diaz-adrianz/Diaz-adrianz/README.md

 - 👋 Hi, I’m @Diaz-adrianz
-- 👀 I’m interested in Web developer
+- 👀 I’m interested in Web develoment
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning nextJS
 - 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me diazadrianz191205@gmail.com
+- 📫 How to reach me diazz.developer@gmail.com

 <!---
 Diaz-adrianz/Diaz-adrianz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.